Simple Ways to Keep Your Pet Cool in Hot and Humid Weather

 5. Using their Fur for Extra Protection

 Most vets don’t recommend shaving pets except for cases of extreme matting.
 “Fur insulates in the cold but also prevents the absorption of heat in warm weather,” Venator says.
 Fur also helps protect their skin from sunburn.
-If you do need to shave your pet, keep fur at least 1 inch long.
+If you do need to shave your pet, keep fur at least an inch long.